wso2/docs-mi/en/docs/reference/synapse-properties/synapse-expressions.md

 You will get a similar log to the following in the server.

-You can play around with different query params to get different results.
+You can try out different query parameters to get different results.

 ```
 Today is 2024-Dec-05